Liam Napier: No evidence Black Caps are true contenders after loss at Lord's

 An eighth ODI semifinal appearance remains probable but successive defeats now makes that juncture look increasingly New Zealand's lot.

-Even that talk is jumping the gun.
+Even that talk is premature.
 A third straight loss to England next Wednesday would reduce New Zealand's final four hopes to net run rate.

 Related articles: